Aliases for FASN Gene

 The enzyme encoded by this gene is a multifunctional protein.
 Its main function is to catalyze the synthesis of palmitate from acetyl-CoA and malonyl-CoA, in the presence of NADPH, into long-chain saturated fatty acids.
 In some cancer cell lines, this protein has been found to be fused with estrogen receptor-alpha (ER-alpha), in which the N-terminus of FAS is fused in-frame with the C-terminus of ER-alpha. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FASN Gene

 FASN (Fatty Acid Synthase) is a Protein Coding gene.
-Diseases associated with FASN include fatty liver disease and liver disease.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+Diseases associated with FASN include Obesity and Prostate Cancer.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and palmitate biosynthesis.
 GO annotations related to this gene include poly(A) RNA binding and identical protein binding.
 An important paralog of this gene is OXSM.